eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 # Besu Execution Client

-This is a brief summary of important information you need to know when starting to contribute to Besu, a Java implemenation of the execution client.
+This is a brief summary of important information you need to know when starting to contribute to Besu, a Java implementation of the execution client.

 Codebase repository: https://github.com/hyperledger/besu/
 Docs: https://besu.hyperledger.org